bsom/machination/README.md

 # Machination

+## This project is unproven as of yet.
+Wait for the 1.0 release before attempting to replicate this project!

 Plot to create a hodge-podge Eurorack laptop-like PC with a simple embedded MIDI control surface.

 This project was designed for my use but I figure that someone else out there might find it interesting as well.